Total Distance and Length

-The standard trail of the Manaslu Circuit Trek covers 177 kilometers (110 miles) in total distance.
+The standard trail of the Manaslu region covers 177 kilometers (110 miles) in total distance.
 You have the flexibility to choose Machha Khola ahead of Soti Khola as your starting point, as most do.
 Why?
 Beginning your trek at Machha Khola with an endpoint at Dharapani lowers the overall distance to 145 kilometers, which equals 90 miles!
 The total distance spans 160 and 180 kilometers according to your route, rest day, and walking speed.
-Trekking the Manaslu Circuit route demands 11 to 14 days with daily walks at distances between 10 to 20 kilometers per day.
+Trekking in the Manaslu route demands 11 to 14 days with daily walks at distances between 10 to 20 kilometers per day.

 Also, the distance will lengthen when you choose to explore side trips during your trek.
 The additional stop at Tsum Valley adds 200 kilometers to the total trekking distance.
 Beginning your trek from the lower point of Arughat, combined with ending beyond Dharapani, will result in increased total distance.